1. Singapore Courts Must have Jurisdiction

 There is only one ground for getting a divorce that the marriage has irretrievably broken down.

-The Defendant committed adultery and the Plaintiff finds it intolerable to live with the Defendant.
+Adultery– Your spouse has committed adultery and you find it intolerable to live with him/her.

-The Defendant has behaved in such a manner that the Plaintiff cannot reasonably be expected to live with him/her.
+Unreasonable Behaviour– Your spouse has behaved in such a manner that you cannot reasonably be expected to live with them.

-The Defendant has deserted the Plaintiff for 2 years without any intention of returning.
+Desertion– Your spouse has left you against your wishes for a period of 2 years without any intention of returning.

 What if you do not meet the above requirements?